Essential implications of similarities in non-Hermitian systems: Pseudo anti-Hermitian systems

-\textit{Proof.} We consider the complex conditions $\det [H]=0$ and $\tr [H^k]=0$ for $2\leq k<n$.
-The spectral symmetry $\left\{\epsilon\right\}=\left\{-\epsilon^*\right\}$, which is a consequence of the chirality, reduces the number of constraints, because the determinant of $H$ and each of the traces of $H^k$ is either real or purely imaginary.
+While this Corollary follows from Theorem 2.5 and 3.1 we expand on this here in more detail to clarify the reasoning for the pseudo anti-Hermitian system.
+We consider the complex conditions $\det [H]=0$ and $\tr [H^k]=0$ for $2\leq k<n$.
+The spectral symmetry $\left\{\epsilon\right\}=\left\{-\epsilon^*\right\}$, which is a consequence of the pseudo anti-Hermiticity, reduces the number of constraints, because the determinant of $H$ and each of the traces of $H^k$ is either real or purely imaginary.
 This reduces the codimension of the EP to $n-1$.
-For the two symmetries enclosed by chirality according to Theorem 2.3 this was shown in Ref.~\citenum{Sayyad2022}.
-However, from Theorem 2.4 it is clear that chirality is more general than either $\mathcal{CP}$-symmetry or chiral symmetry.
-Chirality already induced EPs by lowering their codimension without the need of symmetries of the Hamiltonian.
-Further, the spectral structure surrounding a chirality-induced exceptional point is fully determined by the skew-similarity of the Hamiltonian.
-For EP3s in two dimensions the spectral structure is equivalent to the structures described in Ref.~\citenum{Montag2024} for $\mathcal{CP}$-symmetry and chiral symmetry.
+For the two symmetries enclosed by pseudo anti-Hermiticity according to Corollary 3.3 this was shown in Ref.~\citenum{Sayyad2022}.
+However, from Corollary 3.4 it is clear that pseudo anti-Hermiticity is more general than either anti-$\mathcal{PT}$-symmetry or chiral symmetry.
+Pseudo anti-Hermiticity already induced EPs by lowering their codimension without the need of symmetries of the Hamiltonian.
+Further, the spectral structure surrounding a pseudo anti-Hermiticity-induced exceptional point is fully determined by the skew-similarity of the Hamiltonian.
+For EP3s in two dimensions the spectral structure is equivalent to the structures described in Ref.~\citenum{Montag2024} for anti-$\mathcal{PT}$-symmetry and chiral symmetry.

-Besides $\mathcal{CP}$-symmetric and chiral-symmetric systems there are two notable special cases of chiral systems.
+Besides anti-$\mathcal{PT}$-symmetric and chiral-symmetric systems there are two notable special cases of pseudo anti-Hermitian systems.
 The first case is anti-Hermiticity of $H$, meaning $H=-H^\dagger$, which can be interpreted as chiral symmetry with the identity as generator.
 Because anti-Hermiticity implies normality no exceptional points can emerge in anti-Hermitian systems.
-The other case are imaginary matrices $H=-H^*$, which are $\mathcal{CP}$-symmetric with the identity as generator.
+The other case are imaginary matrices $H=-H^*$, which are anti-$\mathcal{PT}$-symmetric with the identity as generator.
 Our results are thus also applicable for imaginary matrices.